 No top-up amounts are available for Erasmus+ exchanges with just the Erasmus+ status, such as “zero grant”.

-If you use low-emission forms of transport or a carpool for at least 50 percent of your round trip, you are also eligible for a one-time top-up amount of €50.
-If the journey takes longer than a full day, a maximum of four additional days can be financially supported with the country groups’ corresponding daily funding rate.
-Bus and train are considered to be low-emission forms of transport.
-Travelling by plane or ship is not considered environmentally friendly.
+If you use low-emission forms of transport (bus and/or train) for more than 50 percent of your round trip, you are eligible for a one-time top-up amount of €50.
+If the “green” journey takes longer than one day each for arrival or departure, you can also apply for financial support for a maximum of 4 additional travel days (calculated according to your monthly funding rate).

 You must provide the following evidence: